Casing the Operational Data for NextEra Energy Inc. (NEE): 1.01 billion in Cash

 The relationship between changes in price and the underlying strength or weakness over periods can point out deeper factors in the pattern that can often generate insights for technical analysts through momentum factors.
 Two of our favorite oscillating indicators are the Relative Strength Index (RSI) and the Stochastic %k Oscillator.
 In each case, the scoring is on a scale somewhere between 0 and 100, and in case, the levels to watch are “70” and “30”, with the former representing an “overbought” state and the latter presenting an “oversold” state.

 With that in mind, here is a look at NEE shares from this perspective.
-The 20-day RSI reading for NEE is currently 56.11, which indicates that is not particularly expensive or cheap, and not predisposed to a reactive price movement based on this measure.
-If we look at the 20-day Stochastic %k measure, we find it at 52.26, which represents another indication of a neutral outlook.
+The 20-day RSI reading for NEE is currently 64.14, which indicates that is not particularly expensive or cheap, and not predisposed to a reactive price movement based on this measure.
+If we look at the 20-day Stochastic %k measure, we find it at 96.10, which represents another indication of a overbought outlook.

 Listening to the Analysts